-The most common idioms in English are worth learning because they are used so frequently, in business settings as well as casual conversation.
+It's worth learning the most common idioms in English since they are used so frequently, in business settings as well as casual conversation.

 Some of the most common idioms of all are phrasal verbs— verbs followed by a preposition (technically a particle).
 English speakers use them much more often than the one-word verbs that express the same thought.